Chemotherapy for Lung Cancer

 Side Effects of Chemotherapy for Lung Cancer Patients

-Because chemotherapy can damage healthy cells while killing cancer cells, it can cause side effects.
+Because chemotherapy for lung cancer can damage healthy cells while killing cancerous ones, it can cause side effects.
 Patients may experience side effects during, immediately after, or a few weeks or days after chemotherapy.

 Common side effects of chemotherapy include: